ipums/ipumspy/docs/source/getting_started.rst

 Read an IPUMS extract
 ---------------------

-The following code parses an IPUMS extract DDI xml codebook and data file and returns a pandas data frame.
+For microdata collections, ipumspy provides methods to parse DDI xml codebooks and load data files into pandas ``DataFrame`` objects.
 Both fixed-width and csv files are supported.

+For example:

 .. code:: python